Table of Contents

-3. I have received appreciation from the client for handling the critical case where [mention the details].
+3. I have received appreciation from the client for handling the critical case [mention the details].

-4. While my interaction with A client is seamless, I need to work on strengthening my working relationship with B client.
+4. While my interaction with A client is seamless, I need to strengthen my working relationship with B client.

-6. I was selected as the KT point of contact by the client for X project.
+6. I was selected as the KT point of contact by the client for the X project.

-7. I am always polite and respectful during all my written and verbal communications.
+7. I am always polite and respectful during my written and verbal communications.

-8. I clearly set my expectations with other stakeholders.
+8. I set my expectations with other stakeholders.

-9. I document the important discussions for later reference.
+9. I document the meaningful discussions for later reference.

 10. I have handled escalation emails with ease and composure.

-11. I participate in team collaboration and idea-sharing forums and contribute ideas. [if you have any ideas that helped in process improvements then you can add them here].
+11. I participate in team collaboration and idea-sharing forums and contribute ideas. [if you have any ideas that helped in process improvements, you can add them here].

-12. I share feedback in a constructive manner that helps in acceptance, assimilation, and action.
+12. I share feedback constructively that helps in acceptance, assimilation, and action.

 13. I deal with my team respectfully and acknowledge everyone’s presence.